A diamond beach in Iceland, i.e. an iceberg graveyard: access, parking, sightseeing, interesting facts

 I also post link to Facebook profile - [click].
 Come in and press "Follow"then you will not miss new, inspiring posts.

 Unless you prefer Instagram.
 I'm not a social media demon, but you can always count on something nice to look at on my instagram profile - [click].
-The profile has just been created, so for now he is starving, due to the lack of followers.
-He is happy to receive any observer who feeds him with his love.
+The profile will gladly accept any follower who likes it.

 I make the content I create available free of charge with copyright, and the blog survives from advertising and affiliate cooperation.
 So, automatic ads will be displayed in the content of the articles, and some links are affiliate links.
 This has no effect on the final price of the service or product, but I may earn a commission for displaying ads or following certain links.
 I only recommend services and products that I find good and helpful.
 Since the beginning of the blog's existence, I have not published any sponsored article.